-Cheese has several advantages over other baits, it is readily available and easily to thread onto a hook.
-It also stays on the hook much better than bread, or even a worm.
+Cheese has several advantages over other baits, it is readily available and is easy to thread onto a hook.
+A ball of cheese also stays on the hook much better than bread, or even a worm.

-Cheese also smells better, and less dirty to handle than the likes of worms, maggots and even dead minnows.
+Cheese also smells better, and is less dirty to handle than the likes of worms, maggots, or dead minnows.